HOGENT-MLOps/mlops-slides/docs/00-study-guide.md

 -   Source code maintained by each student in an assigned GitHub repository
 -   Detailed lab reports, also maintained in an assigned GitHub repository
 -   Demonstration of partial results to the lecturer during the semester
--   Demonstration of final results to the lecturer during the exam period
+-   Demonstration of final results to the lecturer during the semester (and optionally during the exam period)
 -   Grade assignment is based on "rubrics" described in the evaluation card published on Chamilo

 A table lists a number of criteria that you must meet.
 You can "meet" these at different levels: "proficient", "advanced", "expert", or at worst "not yet proficient".
 The evaluation chart describes exactly what you need to do to achieve each level.